 25 February 2017 - 02:00 PM to 04:30 PM

-TASC and the National Worker Directors' Group is pleased to host a 45 minute post-screening discussion chaired by RTÉ’s Industry and Employment Correspondent, Ingrid Miley.
+TASC and the National Worker Directors' Group hosted a 45 minute post-screening discussion chaired by RTÉ’s Industry and Employment Correspondent, Ms Ingrid Miley.

 You can listen back below or download it as a podcast.